1407arjun/Endgame/README.md

 4. <img src="https://buttercms.com/static/images/tech_banners/Flask.png" width="45" height="32"> Flask

 ## Note
-The repository may be committed several times in order update the URL of the model present in ChoiceActivity.java file, since it is hosted on a localhost server whose URL refreshes every two hours.
+The repository may be committed several times in order update the URL of the model present in various java files, since it is hosted on a localhost server whose URL refreshes every two hours.